-I will start this time in Cross street and as before, because I am working from memory, I am open to correction.
+I will start this time in Cross Street and as before, because I am working from memory, I am open to correction.
 I will start where the Allied Irish Bank is now.
 It was then the Post Office.
 The Postmaster was Mr Delaney and the Postmen were Mick Fahy (well known as an actor with the Drama Society), Fred White, Watt Doherty, Michael Rooney, Jimmie McCormack, Michael Kilkelly, Bill Keating, and Tom Reilly.
 Tommy Ryan was the telegraph boy.
 Working at the counter were: Ursula Daly nee Kearney, Margaret Lyons nee Taylor, Kate Henegan, and there may have been more, but I don’t remember them all.

 Beside the Post Office lived Jackie Hession who had a grocery shop.
 His wife Bridie is still there and enjoys good health.
 Next was Michael Whelan, He owned a pub and his wife had a drapery shop next door.
 She had an agency for IMCO Dry- cleaning.
 I think there were the only dry-cleaning company in the country at that time.
-Michael Whelan once had a shop where Millie Brown is now.
+Michael Whelan once had a shop, in Bridge Street, where Millie Brown is now.
 Michael was a great character and always good to make you laugh.
 Cigarettes were very scarce at the time and you would be lucky to get five loose cigarettes but Michael could appear out on the square on a Friday, Market Day, with two cigarettes in his mouth.

 Next door was Peter Houlihan where Shields Solicitors had an office.
 Teresa Kenny worked there for years, also Mickey Hession.
 After that came Sweeney’s Hardware shop and pub.
 Jones Sweeney was the proprietor; Jim Plunkett was his clerk; shop boys who worked there were John O’Rourke and Joe Walsh who later married Patsy Murphy from Clarke Street.
 Jones had two sisters Louise and Bridgie.
 They owned a lovely Singer car when cars were scarce at the time and they looked very superior when they went for a drive, sitting in the back and being driven by Christy McNamara.
 Sweeneys had a fine hardware business with a paint store out in the yard.
 Pat Kearney worked in the paint store which was run by his son Malachy later.
 Mickey McNamara was the yard man.